 Here are six things you can do to tackle short I and short E spelling problems.

 - For beginning spellers, teach words with short I and short E in different lessons.
 If you try to teach them in the same lesson, you drastically increase the chances that your child will become confused.
-As a good example of proper spacing, the All About Spelling Level 1 program teaches words with short I in Lesson 7, and teaches words with short E three lessons later, in Lesson 10.
+As a good example of proper spacing, the All About Spelling Level 1 program teaches words with short I in Lesson 7.
+Then 3 lessons later, in Lesson 10, words with short E are taught.
 The space between these lessons gives your child the chance to master one set of words before new (and potentially confusable) words are introduced.

 - Provide extra practice.
 The free activity below will give your child extra practice in distinguishing between short I and short E.

 - “Pronounce for spelling.”
 Pronouncing for spelling means that we say the word very clearly, exaggerating the vowel sound.
 In the normal rhythm of speech, vowel sounds are often muffled.
 So when it’s time to spell, it’s important to slow down and drag out the pronunciation so your child can hear the vowel sound very clearly.

 - Watch your mouth.
 Have your child watch your mouth as you make the sounds /ĭ/ and /ĕ/.
 The mouth should be open taller when you say the short E sound than when you say the short I sound.
 Now have your child make the sounds while watching himself in the mirror.
 For some kids, it may be easier to feel this with their mouth than to see it.
 This part can seem silly, so have fun playing with the sounds as you do this exercise.